rjbettis/cellular-automata/README.md

-# cellular-automata
+# Elementary Cellular Automata
-Various elementary cellular automata rules
+Displays various elementary cellular automata generations using some of the more interesting rules.

 # Video Demonstration